gecio/gecio.github.io/docs/_optimist/storage/s3_documentation/createanduses3credentials/index.en.md

 # Delete s3 credentials

-In order to delete Object Storage credentials we need to use the OpenStack Client and execute the following command there:
+In order to delete Object Storage ec2-credentials we need to use the OpenStack Client and execute the following command there:

 `$ openstack ec2 credentials delete <access-key>`